Preston Rivulettes: Financial difficulties and gender discrimination

 Most members of the Preston Rivulettes worked full-time jobs or attended school during the 1930s.
 Coveted evening ice times were especially difficult to obtain for a women's team, leaving them left to practice at odd hours or whenever they were able.
 In March 1938, the LOHA semi-final between the Preston Rivulettes and the Northern Marvels of Cobalt had to be rescheduled.
 The game was set to be played in Preston, however the Ontario Hockey Association (men’s hockey association) forced a change in venue so that a men’s game could be played.
 Even though the Rivulettes often drew larger crowds than the Preston men's teams, they were often forced to make last minute scheduling changes because the men's play-off series took precedence.

 Financial difficulties strained women's hockey teams throughout the country during the Depression.
 In 1937, the Alberta Provincial champion Calgary Grills were barred from the DWAHA for not paying their $10 membership fee.

 Legacy

+The Rivulettes were inducted into the Cambridge Sports Hall of Fame on May 2, 1998, as members of the inaugural class of 1997.

 Hilda Ranscombe was team captain of the Preston Rivulettes for the duration of their existence.
 In 1999, her name was submitted to the Hockey Hall of Fame for induction consideration, however, women were not inducted until 2010.

 The formation of the Preston Rivulettes was named a National Historic Event on February 15, 2016.
 A federal historical marker reflecting that to be unveiled in Cambridge, Ontario, on December 22, 2017.

+Ranscombe was inducted into Canada's Sports Hall of Fame as an individual athlete in 2015.
+The Rivulettes were awarded the Order of Sport in 2022, inducting the team into Canada's Sports Hall of Fame.